 Be aware of the status of your new partner.
 We understand that this can be an uncomfortable conversation for some, so if you need help, check out our blog post for some tips.

-Aside from talking to your partner about their status, you can also use protection.
+Aside from talking to your partner about their status, you can also use protection, such as condoms.
 Not using protection is part of the reason why so many people end up with STDs like chlamydia.
 These precautions may not be seen as “fun,” but, if your sexual health is a concern, as it should be, the following are ways to protect yourself from getting oral chlamydia.

 When engaging in oral sex on the penis, use a condom or another barrier method each and every time you have oral sex.
 When performing oral sex on the vagina or anus, use a dental dam or cut open a condom to make a square, then put it between the mouth and the partner’s vagina or anus.